Twelvelines/MCCAL/README.md

-###### *Special thanks to Prof. Franco Raimondi ([fraimondi][1]) for his MCCOGWED project which MCCAL was initially forked from and had given me many food for thought when designing the model checker.
-Also to Dr. Natasha Alechina for the great effort in supervision, and Dr. Brian Logan for advising support.*
+###### *Special thanks to Prof. Franco Raimondi ([fraimondi][1]) for his MCCOGWED project which MCCAL was initially forked from and had given me many foods for thought when designing the model checker.
+Also to Dr. Natasha Alechina for the great effort in supervision, and Dr. Brian Logan and Dr. Rustam Galimullin for advising support.*

 [1]:	https://github.com/fraimondi/mccogwed
 [2]:    https://www.antlr.org